 Several years and drafts later, an illustrator friend advised me to join the French chapter of SCBWI, which I now consider the best writing advice I ever received.
 Just a year after I joined, SCBWI announced their first Europolitan conference, to be held in Paris of all places.
 Not having to pay for transport and accommodation made the decision of attending easy, even though the number of strangers with “Writer” and “Illustrator” nametags proved intimidating at first.
 Even more intimidating were those with name tags reading “Agent” or “Editor”.

-Thanks to this and the subsequent second Europolitan conference in Amsterdam, I have made new friends in the writer and illustrator crowd and learned about the many steps that separate the first draft from the published book.
+Thanks to this and the subsequent second, third, and fourth Europolitan conference in Amsterdam, Brussels and Zürich respectively, I have made new friends in the writer and illustrator crowd and learned about the many steps that separate the first draft from the published book.

 I consider the Internet the best invention ever made for writers – both for the wealth of information at one’s fingertips and the ease of communicating and staying in touch with friends all over the world.